jannekem/monoverse/README.md

 If the project has dependents, Monoverse will also update the dependent files with the new version number.

 The manifest file must not have any uncommitted changes, or the release will fail.

+The following arguments are also available:

+- `-f`, `--force`: Force a release even if the project has no changes.
+- `--commit`: Commit the changes to the repository.
+- `--tag`: Create a new tag in the repository, requires `--commit`.
+By default, the tag format is `<project>-<version>`.
+It can be customized by configuring the `tag_prefix` key in the configuration file for each project.

 ### Next